 Our first stop was Tarifa, a port town where we had planned to stay instead of Algeciras, but the hotels were all booked.
-It is a fairly small town but has boomed in popularity in recent years for its excellent windsurfing conditions (which also means poor sunbathing conditions) and as an alternative port for Morocco.
-Tarifa has been a fairly major port for centuries and it is said the word "tariff" is named for it.
+It is a fairly small town but has boomed in popularity in recent years thanks to its excellent windsurfing conditions (which also means poor sunbathing conditions) and as an alternative port for Morocco.
+Tarifa has been a significant port for centuries and it is said the word "tariff" is named for it.

-We parked at the ferry port and hoped not to get towed, then wandered around the harbor and town a bit.
+We parked at Tarifa's ferry port and hoped not to get towed, then wandered around the harbor and town a bit.

 The main attraction of the town is the port and the beach, but there is also a historic castle: